hammerstefan/pipeline-dash/README.md

 ```

 ### Jobs YAML Files
-The `cli dash` command requires a `PIPELINE_CONFIG`, which is a YAML file that specifies the pipeline of jobs that you
+The `pd dash` command requires a `PIPELINE_CONFIG`, which is a YAML file that specifies the pipeline of jobs that you
 want to collect data for and visualize.

 The file consists of a mapping of servers and the pipelines on each of those servers.
 Pipeline collections are defined